Having a gluten free diet has never been easy. So eating gluten free in Istanbul was definitely going to be a challenge.

-When we first decided to take a visit to see my dad in Turkey, I didn’t think too much about what we would eat, my priorities were filled with buying pretty dresses and deciding how many cameras I would need for three days!
-However, as the trip grew closer I started to think about what I was going to eat, as being coeliac does come with some issues in foreign countries.
-I started too look for posts by my favourite gluten free bloggers but wasn’t able to find any concrete information about where the best places were to get gluten-free food and drink in Turkey and Istanbul.
+When we decided to visit my dad in Turkey, I didn’t think too much about what we would eat.
+My priorities were filled with buying pretty dresses and deciding how many cameras I would need for three days!
+However, as the trip grew closer I started to think about food as eating in foreign countries is not easy.
+I started too look for posts by my favourite gluten free bloggers but wasn’t able to find any concrete information.

-Therefore I am now sitting on a balcony in Pendik enjoying the sunshine and getting ready to tell you guys all about my experience over the last few days of finding wheat-free food and drink.
-I’m hoping that I can make your lives a bit easier if you ever visit the country and need some coeliac-insider information.
+Therefore, I am now sitting on a balcony in Pendik enjoying the sunshine and telling you guys about my experience of food over the last few days.
+I’m hoping that I can make your lives easier if you visit the country and need some information.

-The first thing I would say that everyone needs to know out here, is how to ask for gluten-free in the native language, which in this case is Turkish.
-I have put below some easy phrases to learn that will allow you to better communicate your needs in a restaurant.
+The first thing I would say that everyone needs to know, is how to ask for gluten-free in the native language.
+I have put below some easy phrases to learn that will allow you to communicate your needs in a restaurant.

 Glutensiz – Gluten Free

 Glutensiz mi satiyorsun – Do you sell gluten free?

 This part depends heavily on whether or not you plan to eat out during your time in the country.
 If your hotel serves your meals then you won’t need to worry about finding too much food in the day.
 However, if you’re like me, you will find yourself wanting to explore a bit more.
 I have found several places to get food that is gluten-free by nature or can be adapted if requested.